SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 	.store(in: &cancellables)
 ```

-This example creates a publisher to retrieve SRF event livestreams, assigning them on to a `medias` property on the main thread.
-The subscription is stored into `cancellables`, a set of `AnyCancellable`, for automatic cancellation if the set is deallocated.
+This example creates a publisher to retrieve SRF TV livestreams, assigning them to a `medias` property on the main thread.
+The subscription is stored into `cancellables` for automatic cancellation associated with the enclosing context.

 ## Requests and queues